 [Dec.
 12 update: In response to The Record’s series, WSIB Chair orders review of hundreds of denied claims].
 Once the booming Rubber Capital of Canada, Kitchener’s plants employed thousands.
 While many of those plants have long closed, former workers and their families still “struggle with a legacy of illness, death and poverty.”
-In his two-part series on “Rubber Town” (Waterloo Region Record Nov.
-24 and Dec.
-3), reporter Greg Mercer explores the impact of workers’ occupational exposure to carcinogens and other hazards of the rubber industry.
+In his series on “Rubber Town” (Waterloo Region Record ), reporter Greg Mercer explores the impact of workers’ occupational exposure to carcinogens and other hazards of the rubber industry.
 Some workers, given the long latency period, are only now experiencing symptoms of diseases from jobs held decades ago.
 Many others are believed to have died early deaths.
 BF Goodrich retiree Ted Hickey, who has been collecting co-workers’ obituaries for more than 20 years, can point to such cases involving brain tumours, bowel and bladder cancers.

 Links between working in the rubber manufacturing industry and other cancers, asbestosis and respiratory diseases have been established through scientific, not only anecdotal, evidence.
 An International Agency for Research on Cancer (IARC) 2012 study on carcinogenic risks in humans found higher rates of leukemia, lymphoma, cancers of the urinary tract, bladder, lung and stomach.